Epiphyllum spp.

 We won’t be covering the Schlumbergera plants in this article – you can learn more about them in our complete guide to growing Christmas cactus.

-Plants in the Epiphyllum genus are native to Central and South America.
-Members of this genus have also naturalized in places like Florida, the Caribbean, and parts of Asia – a fact which attests to the ease with which they grow.
+Species in the Epiphyllum genus are native to Central and South America.
+They have also naturalized in places like Florida, the Caribbean, and parts of Asia.

 In the wild, epiphyllums grow in tropical or semi-tropical forests in dappled light and warm, humid conditions.

-Epiphyllums are related to the much more well-known holiday plant, the Christmas cactus (Schlumbergera spp.), but also to other houseplants such as rat tail cactus (Aporocactus flagelliformis) and the landscaping cactus par excellence, prickly pear.
+Epiphyllums are related to the Christmas cactus (Schlumbergera spp.), but also to other houseplants such as rat tail cactus (Aporocactus flagelliformis) and the prickly pear.

 Orchid cacti were first bred to create hybrid cultivars in the 1800s.
 There are now thousands of different hybrid cultivars with seemingly endless bloom variations.

-And while epis make great houseplants, they can also grow outdoors year round in USDA Hardiness Zones 10b to 12a when provided with the right soil and water conditions.
+And while they make great houseplants, epiphyllums can also grow outdoors year round in USDA Hardiness Zones 10b to 12a when provided with the right soil and water conditions.

 How to Grow

-Epiphyllums are easy to grow.
-In fact, they are even quite tolerant of neglectful plant parents.
+Epiphyllums are easy to grow and are quite tolerant of neglectful plant parents.

 Here’s everything you need to know: